May 29, 2024

 • Brackets and Wires: The pretty much work in the same way as metal braces.
 The main difference is the material of the brackets.

-• Aesthetic Appeal: The clear or tooth-colored brackets make these braces less easy to see.
+• Aesthetic Appeal: The clear or tooth-colored brackets make these dental braces less easy to see.
 Although you can still see the braces.

 Pros:

-• Less noticeable than metal braces.
+• Less noticeable than metal dental braces.

 • Effective for complex dental issues.